 Do I Need a Criminal Defense Lawyer in Rhode Island for a Probation Violation?

 If you are at risk of being sentenced to probation or facing a probation violation, it is important to seek the assistance of an experienced criminal defense lawyer.
 While probation may be preferable to jail, the conditions can be onerous and probation orders can last for many years.
 An experienced criminal defense lawyer can make submissions on your behalf to the court to help you get better conditions under a probation order.

 Contact Probation Violation Lawyer in Rhode Island Today

 If you are accused of violating a probation order, you can face serious penalties and are at risk of being sent to jail.
-Here at The Law Office of David Ellison, we have experienced probation violation lawyers who will represent you and defend you against these allegations to help you continue to serve your sentence in the community.
+At Ellison Law LLC, we have experienced probation violation lawyers who will represent you and defend you against these allegations to help you continue to serve your sentence in the community.
 Call 401-230-5520 today to schedule a consultation to learn more.